 - Fulbright Postgraduate Awards: All-discipline awards covering tuition fees and a living stipend offered to UK citizens for the first year of postgraduate or doctoral study, or for 'special student research' at any accredited US institution.
 Also subject-specific awards for journalism, medical studies, public policy, public administration, international law and human rights, risk analysis, biology, chemistry, physics, anthropology and more.
 Fulbright also offer a number of awards for study at specific universities.
 Note, these may have different closing dates.
 Non-UK citizens should apply through the Fulbright Commission in their country of citizenship.
 Deadline usually early November.

 - Thouron Awards: up to 10 awards of $31,500 per year, for up to two years, for any graduate subject at the University of Pennsylvania for UK citizens who have graduated (or will graduate) from a UK university.
-Deadline in 2020: 1 November.
+Deadline usually the beginning of November.

 - Kennedy Scholarships: 12 awards to cover tuition fees plus a means-tested bursary of up to $26,000 for any graduate programme, visiting fellowship for a PhD student or special status (non-degree programme) study at Harvard or MIT.
 Those applying must be UK citizens who are ordinarily resident in the UK and wholly or mainly educated in the UK.
 Deadline usually in October.